bowang-lab/simATAC/README.md

 simATAC tutorial provides examples and explanations of its functions and how to use them.
 This documentation introduces the main features of simATAC.
 * [simATAC tutorial](https://github.com/bowang-lab/simATAC/blob/master/Docs/tutorial.md)

+## Contact the Author

+Report bugs and provide suggestions by sending email to:

+Author and maintainer: Zeinab Navidi Ghaziani (zeinab.nvd@gmail.com)

+Or open a new issue on this Github page.